 However, in some people, the body’s natural ability to produce certain pancreatic enzymes like lipase, amylase as well as other extra pancreatic enzymes that play a crucial role in macronutrient digestion starts declining very early (as early as 25 years of age).
 This might lead to malabsorption, if enzyme insufficiency is left unaddressed.

-Supplementing with digestive enzymes takes care of your digestive health, while also supports weight management, joint health, management of circulatory problems, relieving muscle soreness, and much more.
+Supplementing with digestive enzymes takes care of your digestive health, while also supports weight management, joint health, relieving muscle soreness, and much more.

 Enzyme supplementation helps: